Do it yourself 3-day "Glacier Express Tour"

 Look here if you prefer an all inclusive package rather than booking all items yourself.

 Day 1: Zurich to Zermatt

 You'll travel from Zurich to Zermatt by train (about 3h15).
+If you travel by RegioExpress Lötschberger for the best views, this will add about 1 hour to your transfer.
 If you arrive early enough and the weather is clear, this is a good time to take the cogwheel train up the Gornergrat to enjoy the view of the Monte Rosa massif and the Matterhorn.
 In case of bad weather you can explore the town or visit the Matterhorn Museum.

 Day 2: Glacier Express